Tanis (musician): Early life

-Music career
+Career

 Tanis launched her career as a singer songwriter in 2015 with the single "Ce n'est pas moi": the song features on the soundtrack of the 2017 film Thoroughbreds This was followed in 2016 with her second single "Losing my mind".

 The 2016 single "Blackout", from the EP of the same name, saw three separate versions (English, French and remix) each achieve over half a million views within the first month of release.
 The single was remixed by French DJ and musician The Toxic Avenger.

 In 2017, Tanis composed and produced the music for the C4 production short film Killing Hope.

-She released the single "Would Be You" on 19 April 2019.
-The video was created with videographer Andre Musgrove, editor Max Grey and makeup and hair artist Bri Trishitta.
+In 2023, Tanis composed an original soundtrack for the new Inspector Gadget video game, "Inspector Gadget:MAD Time Party".

+In 2024, Tanis composed the music for a viral short film shot entirely underwater called "The Deepest Dance", directed by André Musgrove and featuring dancer Ariadna Hafez.

-Tanis composed the track "Twin Flame" as a wedding present for Princess Eugenie and Jack Brooksbank.
+Tanis composed the piece "Twin Flame" as a commission requested by Princess Eugenie to gift to her husband Jack Brooksbank.
 It was performed by the Royal Philharmonic Orchestra at their wedding in 2018.